HPC-dev-acc/mario-demo/docs/03-dev.md

 # Development Guide

 ## Dev Guide
- - Refer to the expanded SDS in `docs/02-design.md` for asset preload flow, input queue handling, game loop steps, and physics algorithms when implementing features.
+ - Refer to `docs/02-design.md` for architecture diagrams, asset preload flow, input queue handling, game loop steps, and physics algorithms when implementing features.
  - Install dependencies with `npm install`.
  - Run locally by opening `index.html` in a browser or rebuilding version info and serving the directory with a static server (for example, `npm run build && npx serve .`).
 The project builds to static files, so no dedicated development server is required.
 - Source code resides in `src/`; `main.js` and `hud.js` remain root-level entry points, while HUD logic lives in `src/ui/index.js` for modularity.